 Sustainable Food Reduces Packaging Waste

-Did you know that in the year 2015, approximately 381 million tons of plastic were thrown away?
+Did you know that in 2015, approximately 381 million tons of plastic were discarded?

 The average American generates about 4 pounds of plastic waste daily, and our country comes second to China for the most plastic waste.
 Not great for climate change.